djipriv/phase-4-data-structures-using-data-structures/README.md

 - They stores a collection of values of any data type
 - They stores those values in an indexed list
-- They provides many methods for interacting with those values, like:
+- They provide many methods for interacting with those values, like:
   - accessing elements at a particular index position
   - adding elements
   - removing elements